gabrielbazan/fast-cookie/README.md

 such as for session management, validation, serialization, and pagination.

-### Add new routers and endpoints, without a relational database
+### Add API endpoints, without a relational database

 You can make your API do literally anything.
 Say we want to add a few endpoints to manage a TODO list.
-Then all we need to do is to add a router, register to the API, and add endpoints to it.
+In FastAPI, endpoints are grouped by routers.
+Then all we need to do is to add a router, register it to the API, and add endpoints to it.

 #### Add a new router